-You may make a change throughout the process, but by narrowing down your potential roster candidates you are creating an advantage.
-Having your value picks vetted, ensures you don’t get caught up with any outside noise and regardless of what players you draft from your offline roster, you will be getting “value” from your roster.
+You may make changes throughout the process, but by narrowing down your potential roster candidates you are creating an advantage.
+Having your value picks vetted, ensures you don’t get caught up with any outside noise.
+Regardless of what players you draft from your offline roster, you will be getting “value” from your roster.
 As you draft, stick to your offline roster and don’t get distracted.

 7. Draft on Data

 Drafting strategy varies widely depending on the type of league or contest in which you are playing.
 You’ll need to come up with a specific strategy for the different types of leagues.
 However, regardless of the league you are playing in, drafting always starts with data.
-We’re not getting into macro tactics, such as you should draft a Defense & Kicker first.
 This step is essentially to convince you that you need a paradigm shift in mindset.
 While it can take some of the “winging it” fun out of drafting, your winning percentage will increase if you draft on data rather than emotion.

-Calvin Johnson just had a 250 yard, 2 touchdown performance and there is no way you are passing on him this week as he goes into Philadelphia for a showdown in 3 feet of snow.
+Calvin Johnson just had a 250 yard, 2 touchdown performance and there is no way you are not drafting him this week as he goes into Philadelphia for a showdown in 3 feet of snow.
 You won’t consider other options and you’ll end up losing your money this week.
 If you want to draft a successful team, you must start with data.
 You need to consider the passing conditions and Matthew Stafford’s record and experience throwing in 3 feet of snow.
-You may end up with the same conclusion you started off with, but doing your due diligence will pay off.
+Doing your due diligence will pay off.

 There are tons of websites that provide the basic historic data on every offensive player in the NFL (you should have a list of trusted resources at one point).
-The base data is important, but you need to go 2 to 3 steps further and build your competitive advantage.
-If you are mid season and analyzing a player’s performance against a particular team, consider how other players in the same position and skill set performed against the same team.
+The baseline data set is important, but you need to go several steps further to build your competitive advantage.
+If you are mid-season and analyzing a player’s performance against a particular team, consider how other players in the same position and skill set performed against the same team.
 Data is limited on NFL players versus particular teams, due to the length of careers and season.
 However, you can look at other similar players and include that data in your analysis.
 It will give you a broader set of data.
-Don’t get caught up with what Roddy White did for your last year if he’s clearly a hobbled cripple this year.
+Don’t get caught up with what Roddy White did for you last year if he’s clearly a hobbled cripple this year.
 You want the most current data on both sides of the ball.
 When analyzing data, your goal is to identify the highest value picks that majority of others aren’t considering.

 These value picks will make the difference between winning and losing in most league formats.

-Value picks are players that have a high value ratio (projected points to Salary).
+Value picks are players that have a high value ratio (projected points to salary).
 Here is a real life example from Week 14 of the 2013 NFL season.
-This example is to demonstrate how lower salaried players can perform at a similar or “higher” value than tier 1 players.
+This example demonstrates how lower salaried players can perform at a similar or “higher” value than Tier-1 players.
 This data is not meant to be all-inclusive.
 However, you will find that over the long run you can consistently find value picks that will cost less and perform.

 The scenario is, you have $14,000 left and need two wide receivers.
 Your vetted offline roster includes the following Wide Receivers: Josh Gordon, Calvin Johnson, Keenan Allen, Mike Wallace, Julian Edelman, Larry Fitzgerald, Eric Decker.